Pluralsight vs Udemy vs Zero To Mastery: Comparison Guide

 My best advice is to look for courses that are up to date, and then filter down from there.

-Just like with Pluralsight, these cover a series of courses to help you learn the core elements of a role.(Although I’m not sure AI art generation is a growing requirement in UX design, it's probably a good skill to have knowledge of).
+Just like with our career paths or with Pluralsight's learning paths, these cover a series of courses to help you learn the core elements of a role (although I’m not sure AI art generation is a growing requirement in UX design, it's probably a good skill to have knowledge of).

 They can!